otonielcp/Biosite/README.md

-# Biosite
+# WEB 200 Fundamentals of Web Development
+## Contributors
+- Peter Itskovich
+- Otoniel Cortez

-Meet Amisadia Lorenzo, a compassionate and dedicated social worker who has dedicated her life to improving the lives of those in need.
+Meet Amisadia Lorenzo,

+a compassionate and dedicated social worker who has dedicated her life to improving the lives of those in need.
 With a passion for helping others, Amisadia brings a unique combination of expertise, empathy, and commitment to every case she takes on.

 With over a decade of experience in the field of social work, Amisadia has helped numerous families and individuals overcome obstacles and achieve their goals.
 From working with at-risk youth to helping individuals recover from addiction, Amisadia has a deep understanding of the challenges faced by those in need.